 Even in 2018, the need for a strong, unambiguous signal that a vehicle is being braked remains unresolved.
 The high-mounted center lights gives at best a partial solution.
 At its worst, when the high mounted center light malfunctions, it can give a signal of non-braking even when the brake pedal of a vehicle is depressed.
 A far better approach toward optimizing the perceptibility of the red colored brake signal lights, referred to as the RLMS approach, was recommended to the NHTSA (for "National Highway Traffic Safety Administration") in 1995.
 In RLMS rear lighting, red colored light, and ONLY red colored light, is displayed at the rear of an automotive vehicle whenever the brake pedal of the vehicle is depressed.
 At all other times, such as when the vehicle is being driven forward at night, all light displayed on the rear of the vehicle is amber rather than red in color.
 The amber colored (or red colored light during braking) rear light on the side of an intended turn flashes.
 All specific signals of braking in existing rear lighting systems, i.e., increased brightness of red colored lights and illumination of a high-mounted center light upon braking, are retained.
 This makes display of red colored light per se a specific signal that the brake pedal of the vehicle ahead is depressed.
 If you are driving behind a vehicle with RLMS rear lighting, whenever you see red colored light, you know immediately that you must at least prepare to stop your own car.
 Vehicles with amber colored rear turn signal lights could be converted to color-specific function by a simple addition of a couple of new switches to the electric wiring.
 Amber colored rear lights would have to be added to existing vehicles with no amber colored rear lights.

 The NHTSA had an excellent opportunity in 1995 to do the responsible thing.
-This would have been to arrange for well planned, comprehensive testing of the RLMS approach.
+This would have been to arrange for well planned, comprehensive testing of the RLMS approach, to especially include testing under adverse circumstances.
 Instead, the NHTSA chose the irresponsible course of action.
 They chose to do nothing.
 They dismissed the RLMS approach with the comment "The opinion of the NHTSA ... is that the color of light is a matter of no importance."
 This might be an accurate observation under ideal circumstances, when the red colored rear lights ahead can be clearly seen to get brighter.
-But it is probably not an accurate statement for the adverse moments in driving, when the intensity increase in the red colored rear lights cannot be seen.
+BUT it is probably not an accurate statement for the adverse moments in driving, when the intensity increase in the red colored rear lights cannot be seen.
 Doing nothing in 1995 was the easy thing to do.
 To do nothing is always the easiest thing to do.
 But it was not the wise or highly responsible thing to do.
 Most people accept the idea that "With great power, comes great responsibility."
 Because it exercises absolute power over automotive matters, the NHTSA also has a very high level of responsibility to the American public.
 In my opinion, the NHTSA has totally failed to meet its responsibility with regard to a reasonable consideration of RLMS rear lighting.
 The NHTSA's opinion that light color is not significant in perception of the brake signal may be correct under ideal circumstances, but it is probably not correct under adverse circumstances, frequently encounterred in real-world driving, when the increased brightness of red colored rear lights cannot be seen.
 ALL favorable features of existing rear lighting systems(increasing brightness when the brake pedal is depressed, the color red for the brake signal lights, and illumination of the high mounted center light) are retained in the RLMS approach.
 Color specificity is added as an immediately perceptible factor to make the signal of braking truly unambiguous.

 How could the NHTSA simply ignore RLMS rear lighting?
 How can the NHTSA recognize the value of color in the case of the stop sign, but ignore the value of color in a more general sense?
 How could the NHTSA not utilize its existing resources to confirm OR perhaps disprove the value of the RLMS approach during adverse moments in real world driving?.
 Testing of the RLMS approach, especially under adverse circumstances encountered in rea-world driving, should be done.